'Yellow vest' protests stunt French growth, Macron under pressure

 The president has drawn criticism for his silence in public over the violence in Paris - opponents accuse him of turning the Elysee Palace into a bunker.
 Ministers hope he will placate the yellow vests, whose revolt poses the most formidable challenge to his 18-month administration to date.

-“Our country is deeply divided, between those who see that globalization has benefited them and others who can’t make ends meet, who say ... globalization is not an opportunity but a threat,” Le Maire told RTL.
+“Our country is deeply divided, between those who see that globalisation has benefited them and others who can’t make ends meet, who say ... globalisation is not an opportunity but a threat,” Le Maire told RTL.

 “It is the president’s role to unify the country.”